hendelbah/portfolio/cellular_automaton/README.rst

 Program is optimized in such a way that it process only burning cells each frame, searches around these cells for any ``tree`` and also excludes non-``tree`` from this search

-UI
+GUI
---
+---
-There is a TkInter UI, that consists of:
+There is a TkInter GUI, that consists of:

 * ``probability`` field:
     the probability of ``tree`` spawning on initial grid